 - Back muscles overcompensate and tighten

 No wonder why our postpartum healing timelines vary so much from one person to the next when returning running.
 Our bodies have changed, and that is OK.

-When considering an appropriate time to return to running it is important to take into consideration your birthing experience, if any tearing may have occurred, and how you delivered your baby (c-section, vaginal, etc).
+When considering an appropriate time to return to running it is important to consider your birthing experience, if any tearing may have occurred, and how you delivered your baby (c-section, vaginal, etc).
 I highly recommend going into your 6-week postnatal check-up with a list of questions for your doctor, including an explanation of your fitness level prenatally, and your plan for what type of exercise you want to participate in postpartum.
 Also, be sure to talk to your doctor about how breastfeeding may play a role in returning to exercise.

-So after you talk to your doctor and you are cleared to return to exercise, what else should you consider?
+After you are cleared to return to exercise, what else should you consider?

 Here are the 5 Tips for Returning to Running Postpartum:

-This is something often neglected by other health care providers and is not yet the standard of care, since most people think of referring patients to physical therapy only when they have PAIN!
+This is often neglected by other health care providers and is not yet the standard of care, since most people think of referring patients to physical therapy only when they have PAIN!

-YOU DO NOT NEED TO BE EXPERIENCING PAIN TO SEE A PHYSICAL THERAPIST POSTPARTUM!!
+YOU DO NOT NEED TO BE EXPERIENCING PAIN TO SEE A PHYSICAL THERAPIST POSTPARTUM!

 Pregnancy is NOT a disability, but it is very much so like an injury to your body that you need to give time to heal and rehab.